Benedict II (archbishop of Esztergom): Archbishop of Kalocsa

 Like his predecessors, Benedict also had to deal with the question of Bogomilism.
 In the summer of 1246, Benedict requested the Holy See to allow a crusade to be launched against the Bosnian Church.
 In response, Pope Innocent appointed him as a papal legate to Bosnia.
 As a response to the request of Béla IV and Ponsa, Bishop of Bosnia, Pope Innocent IV decided to put the Bosnian Church under the jurisdiction of the Archdiocese of Kalocsa in 1252.
 This decision provoked the schism of the Bosnian Christians, who refused to submit to the Hungarians and broke off their relations with Rome.
 Beside his function of royal chancellor, Benedict was also styled as "chief judge of the Jews" in 1251.
 He served as ispán and "royal governor" of Syrmia County in 1253 too, when ruled over a counterfeiting case.
+Benedict donated the estate Úrkuta in Esztergom County to Stephen Báncsa in 1251.

 Archbishop of Esztergom

 Stephen Báncsa was created Cardinal Bishop of Praeneste (Palestrina) by Pope Innocent IV in December 1251, becoming the first Hungarian cardinal.
 Báncsa remained in the position of archbishop at least until 20 October 1252.
 Thereafter, he temporarily left Hungary for Rome.
 Even so, upon his personal request, he continued to serve as Administrator of the Archdiocese of Esztergom.
 However, he wanted to return to Hungary because of financial difficulties and climatic inconveniences.
 However, Báncsa's efforts in this direction failed.
 The Esztergom Chapter elected Benedict as their archbishop sometimes before May 1253.
 Benedict was submitted by Béla IV himself to the position.
 The king requested the pope to confirm it in a letter dated May 1253.
 Later, he repeated his request in October.
 Simultaneously, Innocent granted Báncsa the privilege of returning to Esztergom, and continuing his administration of that diocese, until the next Feast of All Saints (November 1).
 At that point he was to resign the Church of Esztergom to a prelate of the Kingdom of Hungary of his choice, and return to the Papal Curia by Christmas 1253.
 If he did not return by that date, the bishopric of Palestrina was to be considered vacant, according to the pope's instruction.
 Báncsa did not achieve his purpose, as the legitimacy of his administration was not recognized in Hungary; finally, the election of Benedict was confirmed by Pope Innocent on 25 February 1254.
 Benedict was advised, however, that during his episcopate, he should not give away pensions or prebends without the express permission of the Holy See.
 As compensation, Stephen Báncsa was granted annual 300 silver denari from the archdiocese's income.
 Thus Báncsa was forced to return to Rome.
 Benedict had to borrow 3500 silver denari during his translation from Kalocsa to Esztergom.
 On 11 March 1254, Pope Innocent sent his pallium through his procurators, provost Peter and vicar Reynold.